coms20805/COMS20805-SentimentAnalysis/deliverables/Portfolio B/development_testing.md

 We made a conscious design choice to not allow users to dynamically update our list of topics.
 The reason was two-fold:

 * Limited Storage: We are using a [free-tier elasticsearch instance](https://bonsai.io/) that caps out a [certain capacity](https://bonsai.io/pricing).
 Thus, if we allowed dynamic updates then it would be hard to predict when we would run out of space.
-We would have to design a new protocols that would limit the number of topics a given user can add to the list, and limit how many we can collect per new additional topic.
+We would have to design new protocols that would limit the number of topics a given user can add to the list, and limit how many we can collect per new additional topic.
 This becomes every more challenging considering the next point.
 * Spam: Our current list was deliberately chosen as we knew it would return posts that would more-or-less conform to our requirements.
 In our initial iteration, we did not build a spam classifier, and so allowing dynamic topic updates meant that we would have no idea whether it would introduce legitimate or spammy content.
 This was a not a tradeoff we were willing to make.
 (Even with a general spam classifier several iterations later, *accurately* classifying a post as spam/non-spam still remains a problem difficult enough that it deters us from allowing dynamic updates)